auth0/auth0-checkmate/README.md

 ## 🔐 Auth0 Setup Instructions

-To use Auth0 Checkmate, you need a **dedicated Auth0 Application** to authorize calls to the Management API.
+To use CheckMate for Auth0, you need a **dedicated Auth0 Application** to authorize calls to the Management API.

 ### Create a Machine-to-Machine Application